USC Computer Music Concert

-During the Spring 2018 term, students in DUDYCHA BIOL 599 Topics in Biology and BAIN MUSC 540/(737) (Advanced) Projects in Computer Music are teaming up in a unique beyond-the-classroom experience that focuses on student research/creative activity that lies at the intersections of evolutionary biology and algorithmic composition.
-It is part of the Mutational Music Project, the broader impact component of Dr. Jeff Dudycha’s National Science Foundation (NSF) grant Mutational variance of the transcriptome and the origins of phenotypic plasticity (NSF award #1556645).
-Dr. Reginald Bain is the other senior person on this grant.
+During the Spring 2018 term, students in Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music and USC biology professor Jeff Dudycha's BIOL 599 Topics in Biology classes teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of genetics and music composition.
+Eight undergraduate biologists (Lexi Dickson, Olivia Harris, Lauren Huffmire, Rachel May, Kathryn Metts, Zach Spicer, Joelle Strom and Matthew Waller) and six undergraduate/graduate composers (Thomas Palmer, Morgan Soard, Robert Wilkinson, Ryan Williams, Jacob Wylie, and Michael VanBuhler) created four mutational music projects.
+This class is part of the Mutational Music Project, the broader impact component of Dr. Jeff Dudycha’s National Science Foundation (NSF) grant Mutational variance of the transcriptome and the origins of phenotypic plasticity (NSF award #1556645).
+Bain is the other senior person on this NSF grant.

 Music enhances learning in STEM education